 After years of schooling, blood, sweat, tears, a few loans, and finding the perfect location, you finally fulfilled your dream of starting your own eyecare practice!
-You've assembled a dream team including an awesome accountant who you trust will keep you within your monthly budget, an amazing front desk team who is great with patients and who will keep you organized with complicated scheduling, the best tech in your community to help you with pre-exam testing, and a trendy optician who can recommend the perfect frames for patients.
+You've assembled a dream team including an awesome accountant who you trust will keep you within your monthly budget, an amazing front desk team who can take care of patients and scheduling effectively, the best tech to help you with pre-exam testing, and a trendy optician who can recommend the perfect frames for patients.

 You might be thinking, "But I made a few flyers for my sister's lost cat one time, I know all about design!"
-Although you might think design is fun and easy, there's a lot more to it than picking a font and sticking a photo into a word document.
-Hiring someone with experience, education, and skill in the field would benefit you greatly, even though you think you might know enough to do it yourself.
+Although you might think design is fun and easy, there's a lot of user experience and behavior insight that goes into designing logos, websites, document templates, and marketing material.
+Hiring someone with experience and education in the field will benefit your practice in the long-term.

 Once you find that perfect designer, the real work is just beginning.
 It is important to respect and work with your designer so you can come up with what is best for your brand.
 We asked our in-house designer for some tips on how to work successfully with a designer to make the process as simple and successful as possible.